Can You Compost Human Waste?

 2. Vermicompost

 Unfortunately, fecal worms, even if the name suggests otherwise, do not like direct contact with human feces.
-Composting using worms creates a lot of moisture which can then drain to a certain extent.
+Composting using worms creates a lot of moisture, which can then drain to a certain extent.
 The worms also feel most comfortable at temperatures not beyond 30°C.

 The method of composting fecal matter also relies on a neutral pH inside the composting bin.
 Additionally, urine should not get into the worm compost as the ammonia in urine can kill the hard-working worms.
-Where the process is done well, can take a few months, but a slightly shorter time than when cold-composting
+Where the process is done well, it can take a few months, but a slightly shorter time than when cold-composting

-3. Hot composting
+3. Hot Composting

-Hot composting involves construction, rebuilding and reduction phases.
+Hot composting involves construction, rebuilding, and reduction phases.
 The entire process can take about 20 days and is the sure way to kill all pathogens and eggs present in fecal matter.

 It is the best way to ensure human waste is composted properly and can be used on edible fruits and food crops as the matter undergoes high temperatures of about 65°C.